-Two circuit boards support the AS5040/45 sensor at the masthead.
-(Note that potentiometer systems require no other hardware at the antenna, while all other encoder systems such as HH-12, inclinometer, MA3-12 etc require only the AZ/EL board) The AS5040/45 board is deliberately made as small as possible to allow for different mounting methods of the AS5040 and its rotating magnet.
+Two circuit boards support each direction sensor at the masthead.
+The first board is deliberately made as small as possible to allow for different mounting methods of the AS5040 and its rotating magnet.
 The board contains a socket, the encoder chip and two capacitors.
 The magnet spins above the chip and is the only moving part.
 The construction makes for a device that has little to wear and is highly resistant to dust and other pollutants.
 See photos 2 and 3 for construction details.
 This board should be mounted so that its position beneath the magnet can be adjusted in the X, Y, and Z planes.